 The magnitude of the problem is so big that we do not even know how big it really is.
 Most manufacturers are still testing their processors to know which ones are affected, and just a bunch of them have publicly listed them.

 Processor manufacturers for consumer products, such as Intel, AMD, Apple, Qualcomm, etc. have made statements about these vulnerabilities in their products.
 But sometimes it is difficult to know if your device includes one of the vulnerable processors or even who is the manufacturer of that processor (who knows what processor is inside your Internet provider’s router at home?)

 Other companies whose products are based on ARM architecture or use their own ones, such as IBM, NXP or Marvell, are known to have vulnerable products too, and their focus is on industrial, aeronautics and other non-consumer sectors.

 And what about the “new” IoT world?
 Well, the devices affected by Meltdown and Spectre should be less in this case, mostly because many of these devices have “low power” processors inside.
-But this doesn’t mean that there are not affected products (there are many IoT Gateway devices using Intel Atom processors that are vulnerable).
+But this does not mean that there are not affected products (there are many IoT Gateway devices using Intel Atom processors that are vulnerable).

 This is not the first vulnerability that affects billions of processors and will not be the last one.
 For example, last November (2017) Intel had a big problem with their IME (Intel Management Engine) which resulted in a potential takeover of the computer (extract data, disable devices, etc) even without switching on the computer.

-Vulnerabilities that affects billions of devices are not common, but we have suffered them earlier and will in the future; the only way to face them is to try to minimize the damages, and all the sectors involved must do their part.
+Vulnerabilities that affect billions of devices are not common, but we have suffered them earlier and will do so in the future; the only way to face them is to try to minimize the damages, and all the sectors involved must do their part.
 Manufacturers and operating system vendors are publishing the patches; users and IT teams should be applying them, and all individuals and companies involved should take security seriously and be alert to identify the real threats that could be found in the wild.